nosaoliha/landingpage/README.md

 The starter project can be downloaded from [here](https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page).

 ## Tools Required
-No additional tools are required apart from a text-editor of your choice (i would recommend Notepad++).
+No additional tools are required apart from a text-editor of your choice. *e.g Notepad++*.

 ## Installation
 No installation is required for this project